asciamanna/asciamanna.github.io/_drafts/stuck-at-shu.md

 #### Shu

 Teams start out in Shu by following the Scrum Guide and agile consultants' advice like recipes or formulas.
-They don't understand the value of what they are doing yet but they are optimistically following along the best they can.
+They don't understand the value of what they are doing yet, but they are optimistically following along the best they can.

 #### Ha

 When the team gets to the Ha state they are performing Scrum well.
 They now understand and have internalized the value in the practices.
 Furthermore, they understand how the practices support the larger agile principles and values.
 They have progressed beyond just following the Scrum Guide and beginner advice.
-Having branched out they start learning about other methods like XP, Kanban, lean software development techniques, etc. They are recognizing that Scrum doesn't always hold every answer for them and are beginning to apply other techniques outside of their initial teaching to their daily work.
+Having branched out, they start learning about other methods like XP, Kanban, lean software development techniques, etc. They are recognizing that Scrum doesn't always hold every answer for them and are beginning to apply other techniques outside of their initial teaching to their daily work.

 #### Ri

 When teams get to the Ri state they have fully internalized the agile values and have mastered the art of improvisation.
-They don't follow a strict methodology but adopt practices and methods that best meet their needs given the context of the problem and their team.
+They don't follow a strict methodology, but adopt practices and methods that best meet their needs given the context of the problem and their team.
 They grow even further by creating their own practices or hybrid practices that best meet their needs.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">a team &quot;doing scrum&quot; and reflecting, will soon &quot;not be doing scrum&quot; <a href="https://t.co/0G3MHw1pbh">pic.twitter.com/0G3MHw1pbh</a></p>&mdash; John Cutler (@johncutlefish) <a href="https://twitter.com/johncutlefish/status/880188039011508224">June 28, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>